Example: [Collected on the Internet, 1999]

 Origins: Readers, take heart — as frightening as this story is, there's nothing to it.
 No little boy, named Kevin Archer or otherwise, died in such a fashion, in Sugarland, Texas, or

 The claim about the Houston Chronicle's running a story about the boy's death is equally false.
 The article doesn't exist, yet so many believed the

 Unfortunately these types of rumors bring unnecessary concerns for our customers.
 It is important to know that safety is a top priority at McDonald's, especially as it relates to children.
 We take many precautions to ensure our Playlands are safe.

 We do realize that the Internet is a "hotbed" for irresponsible rumors, and for that reason, we especially appreciate the fact that you have taken the time to contact McDonald's for the facts.
-I encourage you to share this e-mail with anyone who shares this rumor with you.
+I encourage you to share this

 Restaurant ball pits aren't the only play areas where children can encounter discarded syringes or knives.
 In July 2010, a six-year-old girl was pricked by a needle in a play area of a fast food restaurant in Wollongong, Australia.
 She was taken to a local doctor, and police are trying to find the person responsible for discarding the needle.

 Another "death in the ball pit" legend circulates on the Internet, this one about a tot who fatally encounters a nest of baby rattlesnakes lurking beneath the balls.
 It too is false.

 Barbara "look before you leapfrog" Mikkelson